 8. Rehabilitate from chronic pain or injury

-Gardening is being included in occupational therapy now as a means to help treat chronic pain or injury!
+Gardening is so good for your health it’s being included in occupational therapy now as a means to help treat chronic pain or injury!
 This full body activity is a great way to help people who are recovering from medical procedures, injuries or health conditions.
 It is mentally stimulating, fun, physically challenging and it just flat out feels good to see the fruits of your labor (literally)!
 It’s an optimal activity to include as a way to help people through the recovery process!

 9. Soil Based Micro-organisms